mikemamaril/s2w-payments/README.md

 # s2w-payments

-Search fullfilled payments from Square and import them to WooCommerce as orders by matching product SKU's on both Square and WooCommerce.
+Search fulfilled payments from Square and import them to WooCommerce as orders by matching product SKU's on both Square and WooCommerce.

 ## Installation
 - Create your Square App to get credentials for the plugin here: https://squareup.com/us/en/developers